mcclure/bitbucket-exfiltrate/README.md

 ## Andi-specific scripts

 I had a problem with spammers putting stuff in my BitBucket wikis.
 For this reason there is a script named wiki-tweak in the "andi-specific directory" that lists the unique names of wiki pages and creates scripts for hg removing pages matching certain patterns.
+There is also a directory named branch-check that prints the current and alternate heads of every repo dir.
+Both of these tools work on the directory output by backup.py.

 # License